as/signer/README.md

 # Signer

 Signer is a simple token scheme based on xchacha20poly1305.
+It is used to generate authenticated *and encrypted* tokens which can be issued to clients.
 It has a binary format similar to "branca", except it has no 32-bit binary time field, and uses base64 url-safe encoding (instead of base62).

 Token is just a byte slice that implements MarshalText and UnmarshalText in base64.